Interesting Facts About Jupiter

 Jupiter is the largest planet in the Solar System, with a mass over 300 times greater than that of Earth.
 Jupiter is composed primarily of hydrogen and helium, with small amounts of other elements.
 Its massive size and strong gravitational field have significant effects on other objects in the Solar System, including the orbits of asteroids, comets, and other planets.

 In our Solar System, Jupiter can be thought of as a “vacuum cleaner” because it can absorb asteroids and comets that wander too close.
-It also influences the asteroid belt, and can significantly alter the orbits of small bodies, sending them on long trajectories that take hundreds or thousands of years to complete.
-While Jupiter can deflect comets and asteroids, sometimes it may propel objects toward the inner planets as well.
+It also influences the asteroid belt and can significantly alter the orbits of small bodies, sending them on long trajectories that take hundreds or thousands of years to complete.
+While Jupiter can deflect comets and asteroids, it can sometimes propel them toward the inner planets as well.

-Jupiter’s atmosphere is marked by several features, such as its colorful cloud bands and its Great Red Spot, a massive storm system that has persisted for centuries.
+Jupiter’s atmosphere is marked by several features, including its colorful cloud bands and the Great Red Spot, a massive storm system that has persisted for centuries.
 Using the Hubble Space Telescopes’ ultraviolet capabilities, astronomers have been able to photograph vivid auroras on Jupiter.
-Jupiter’s formation and evolution hold important clues about the early history of the Solar System, as well as the processes by which planets are formed and evolve.
+Jupiter’s formation and evolution hold important clues about the early history of the Solar System and the processes by which planets form and evolve.

 10 Interesting Facts About Jupiter